-At the Inca Gold project, Palamina Peru has secured application rights to 1,000 hectares in the POGB NE of the Ollachea Gold Deposit near the town of Ayapata.
-Palamina Peru staked the claims area to cover a known gold zone with similar geology to that of Ollachea.
+At the Inca Gold project, Palamina Peru has secured application rights to 2,600 hectares in the POGB northeast of the Ollachea Gold Deposit near the town of Ayapata.
+In 2020, Palamina Peru staked 1,000 hectares to cover a known gold zone with similar geology to that of Ollachea.
+In July of 2021 an additional 1,600 hectares were staked to cover possible extensions to known gold zones.